David-Simonetti-ND/Stock-Market-Simulator/README.md

 On terminal 3, one can instead run
 `python3 StartManyReplicators.py <proj_name> <n_servers>`
 - This will start `<n_servers>` replicators all running on the same machine.
-Make sure to then restart the broker with an argument of 10 on the command line.
+Make sure to then restart the broker with an argument of <n_servers> on the command line.
+For example, if you pass 10 as an argument for n_servers to StartManyReplicators.py, make sure that the second argument to the broker is 10.

 On terminal 2, the broker must be restarted using the same number of servers:
 `python3 StockMarketBroker.py <proj_name> <n_servers>`